sj608/sj608.gihub.io/NULL_Pointer/_drafts/2023-01-19-In-to-da-SPI-Verse-draft.md

 layout: post
 ---

+TL;DR

 Okay, Serial Peripheral Interface (SPI) is one of the most frequently used, at least in my experience, communication protocol to connect devices or integrated circuits (IC) together.
-It is very easy and quick to setup once you get familiar with the interface.
+It is very easy and quick to setup once you get familiar with the interface, and I guarantee that this will be the first thing comes to your mind among other communication protocols when it comes to connecting peripherals.

+table of contents
+-
+-
+-
+-

 # What is it?
+Before I explain how to use it, let me briefly explain what it does.
 Serial Peripheral Interface (SPI) is a type of serial communication protocol used to connect devices to computers and microcontrollers, allowing them to exchange data.
 It is a popular bus system that is widely used in embedded electronics, allowing for the transfer of data at high speeds while consuming relatively low power.

 # when do you use it?